albertobsd/keyhunt/README.md

 But what the heck is `Endomorphism`?

-In short words for elliptic curves, an endomorphism is a function that maps points on the curve to other points on the same curve.
+In few words for elliptic curves, an endomorphism is a function that maps points on the curve to other points on the same curve.

 One kind of Endomorphism is the Point negation by example the privatekey from puzzle 64